Yes, it is possible to slow down aging.

-Also, the official recommended daily intakes of many nutrients are often too low.
-They are in most cases based on the minimum amount you need to take in order not die or become seriously ill in the short term (e.g. months).
+Also, the official recommended daily intake of many nutrients is often too low.
+In most cases, these recommendation are based on the minimum amount you need to take in order not die or become seriously ill in the short term (e.g., months).
 But they are therefore not always the ideal amount for optimal longevity and health.

 In short, despite following a healthy, balanced diet, most people don’t get ideal amounts of magnesium, vitamin D or iodine (which are also higher than what most governments recommend).

 Some important supplements for optimal health are vitamin D3, vitamin K2, iodine, selenium, magnesium malate, B vitamins, and minimally oxidized (low TOTOX) omega-3 fatty acids.
 We call them “health supplements” (there are also “longevity supplements,” see further down below).
 Find out more here about the best health supplements to take.

 However, many of these supplements do not really seem to extend maximum lifespan.
-But they can be very useful to improve health span, and to solve deficiencies which can accelerate aging.
+But they can be very useful to improve health span and to solve deficiencies that can accelerate aging.
 We go deeper into supplements here.

 Nonetheless, there are also supplements that can extend lifespan and slow down aging in various animal models.
-We call these “longevity supplements”.
-These are supplements like fisetin, alpha-ketoglutarate, lithium, glycine, nicotinamide mononucleotide (NMN), and glucosamine.
+We call these “longevity supplements.”
+These are supplements include fisetin, alpha-ketoglutarate, lithium, glycine, nicotinamide mononucleotide (NMN), and glucosamine.

 Engage in both anaerobic exercise (like weightlifting) and aerobic exercise (like running or swimming).
 High-intensity interval training (HIIT) is especially good to improve metabolism, leading to increased mitochondrial biosynthesis (Mitochondrial Health is one of the 12 mechanisms of aging), among other things.